Nikki Todd

-Nikki Todd, (born July 7, 1990) is a Canadian professional squash player.
+Nikki Todd (born July 7, 1990) is a Canadian professional squash player.
 She reached a career-high world ranking of World No. 49 in April 2018.

+Biography

 In January 2018, Todd was named to Canada's 2018 Commonwealth Games team, where she and her women's doubles event partner Samantha Cornett were defeated in the quarterfinals by the eventual runners-up Indian team.

+In February 2026, she won her third PSA title after securing victory in the Granite Challenger during the 2025–26 PSA Squash Tour.